markwoodford/rag-pipeline/README.md

 # RAG Pipeline

-A simple Retrieval-Augmented Generation (RAG) pipeline written in TypeScript, using PostgreSQL + pgvector for storage and AWS Bedrock for embeddings and generation.
+A simple metadata-filtered Retrieval-Augmented Generation (RAG) pipeline written in TypeScript, using PostgreSQL + pgvector for storage and AWS Bedrock for embeddings and generation.
+Includes a retrieval-based evaluation CLI using an LLM judge.

 Chunking of docs is done using the recursive text splitter from LangChain.